Ancient (cave paintings); modern Western tradition from 18th-century England · Ancient–present (British golden age: 1750–1900)

 Watercolor style is characterized by: soft color washes, translucent layering, organic edge bleeding, gradient transitions, pigment granulation effect.
 This makes it ideal for wedding stationery, botanical prints, nursery art.

 Yes!
-Clearly lets you generate unlimited watercolor SVG graphics with AI.
-Describe what you want, select the Watercolor style, and get a unique vector graphic in seconds.
-All generated SVGs include commercial rights.
+Clearly lets you generate watercolor SVG graphics with AI — describe what you want, select the Watercolor style, and get a unique vector graphic in seconds.
+Preview free; $10 once unlocks a clean, watermark-free SVG with a commercial license — no subscription — or subscribe for unlimited generations and stealth (private) mode.

 Notable watercolor artists include J.M.W.
 Turner, Winslow Homer, John Singer Sargent, Paul Cézanne, Paul Sandby, Albrecht Dürer, Paul Klee.
 Watercolor is the most democratic of painting media — portable, affordable, immediate.